privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 ### Cloud Deployment

-Protected Audience Bidding and Auction services are deployed by adtechs to a [public cloud platform](#supported-public-cloud-platforms) so that they are co-located within a cloud region.
+Bidding and Auction services are deployed by adtechs to a [public cloud platform][98] so that they are co-located within a cloud region.

 Servers can be replicated in multiple cloud regions and the availability Service-Level-Objective (SLO) will be decided by adtechs.